How to get from Tijuana to Cancun

 Step 3: Cancun Airport to the City Centre

-When you arrive at Cancun International Airport, there are two main areas where most visitors will stay, downtown Cancun or the Hotel Zone by the beach.
+Flights arrive at Cancun International Airport.
+There are two main areas where most visitors stay in this coastal city: downtown Cancun or the Hotel Zone by the beach.

 Shared minivans drop you off at your accommodation.
-Rates start from 158 MXN ($8), more budget-friendly than a taxi since you are sharing the ride with other travellers.
-They depart every hour, 24 hours a day, from Cancun Airport.
-You can book the minivans on BookAway.
+They’re more budget-friendly than a taxi since you are sharing the ride with other travellers.
+Minivans depart every hour, 24 hours a day, from Cancun Airport.
+You can book a minivan on BookAway, with rates starting at 185 MXN ($10.30).

-For more detailed info, you can visit our page on Cancun Airport to the City Centre.
+For more info, visit our page for Cancun Airport.

 Cancun to Tijuana guide